Dialpad LogoDialpad Logo Icon

 Remember, an effective call center quality assurance program takes agent feedback into account, so make sure you listen to your team, take action on their suggestions if they're good, and tell them when their contributions have led to a positive change.

-4. Evaluate consistently
+5. Evaluate your agents consistently

 This might sound obvious, but you'd be surprised at how many call center managers don't do this.